bahrus/xtal-method/README.md

 </xtal-method>
 ```

-The second argument, of type string, of 'xtalMethod.import()' is an extremely limited pseudo css selector.
+The second argument, of type string, of 'xtalMethod.import(),' is an extremely limited pseudo css selector.
 To specify multiple script tags by id, use the css comma delimiter.
 Fragments will be inserted in the order of the list.

+### Server-side rendering if initial paint

+By default, \<xtal-method\> dynamically creates a div element as the rendering taget, and prepends it to the \<xtal-method\> tag.
+This serves as the target element for where to dump the html (or svg).

+However, it may be desirable to improve the time to first paint by generating the initial HTML on the server, and not providing any input object initially, until user interaction requires an update.

+In this case, insert the html as a light child within the \<xtal-method\>, starting from a single root tag.
+The root tag of that html should have attribute role="target".

 ## Install the Polymer-CLI